 Ball Drop is the second installment in the Welcome to Morningwood Omegaverse Romance series.
 It can be read as a standalone, though would be better enjoyed in order.
 It features themes of a school-based, age gap romance centered in a small town occupied entirely by shifters.

-Gingerbred Lessons is the first book in the Welcome to Morningwood Omegaverse series.
-It features a first time, age gap romance that may not jingle everyone’s bells.
+Gingerbred Lessons is the first book in the Welcome to Morningwood Omegaverse series and features a first-time, age-gap romance.

 *Page contains affiliate links